-In 2013, LMC developed the Associate degree in Applied Science - Culinary Management to meet the overwhelming need for highly qualified food service personnel including kitchen managers, sous chefs, and line cooks.
+In 2014, LMC launched an Associate in Applied Science in Culinary Management to meet the overwhelming need for highly qualified food service personnel including kitchen managers, chefs, sous chefs, and line cooks.

 The Culinary Management program provides students with a hands-on education in culinary arts with an added focus on business-related topics.
 In addition to commercial cooking and dining room service instruction, students learn about marketing, human resource management, legal requirements, and financial analysis specific to the culinary industry.
-Traditional classroom instruction is enhanced by aligned work-based learning activities, including special events and internships.
+Traditional classroom and lab instruction is enhanced by aligned work-based learning activities, including special events and internships.
 To meet the culinary needs of our region, students must be able to gain industry experience in a professional environment site previously approved by the full time culinary arts instructor or academic advisor.